mikkohei13/havistin2/readme.md

 # Havistin 2

-Tools to view and manage biodiversity data (with Python)
+Tools to view and manage biodiversity data and Finnish bird atlas.

+Uses Python, Flask, Docker & Docker-Compose and Chart.js, and is deployed with Google Cloud Run.

 # Setup